spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 2. Run the script by double-clicking it.
 The script will fetch the SCT source code, then install the `spinalcordtoolbox` package into a Miniconda environment for you.

-3. Once the installer finishes, follow the instructions given at the end of the Command Prompt window, which will instruct you to add SCT to your PATH.
+3. Once the installer finishes, follow the instructions given at the end of the Command Prompt window, which will instruct you to create the SCT_DIR variable, and to add the SCT installation folder to the PATH variable.

 4. Finally, in the Command Prompt window, type ``sct_check_dependencies`` and press enter.
 Make sure that you see a status report containing all "OKs" before continuing.